Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 ### Optimization Methods

 1. **Optimization Methods for Large-Scale Machine Learning.** *L ́eon Bottou et al, SIAM 2018.*  [[PDF]](https://epubs.siam.org/doi/epdf/10.1137/16M1080173) [[Author]](https://leon.bottou.org/start)
-Notes: This paper provides a review and commentary on the past, present, and future of numeri-cal optimization algorithms in the context of machine learning applications.
+Notes: This paper provides a review and commentary on the past, present, and future of numerical optimization algorithms in the context of machine learning applications.

 <a name="quantumcomputing" />